ky213/blushup/README.md

-The app is deployed at  [Create React App](https://ky213.github.io/blushup/).
+The app is deployed at  [BLUSHUP](https://ky213.github.io/blushup/).